msampaio/choros-contour/docs/glossary.rst

 Contour first movement
 ----------------------

-The movement between the first two contour points in a Music Unit.
+The movement between the first two contour points in a Segment.
 1 for ascent, -1 for descent.

 Contour last movement
 ---------------------

-The movement between the last two contour points in a Music Unit.
+The movement between the last two contour points in a Segment.
 1 for ascent, -1 for descent.